jghauser/papis.nvim/README.md

   --      formatting of the key and its highlight group.
 The key is shown *before* --      the value in the preview (even though it is defined after it in this --      configuration (e.g. `title = Critique of Pure Reason`)).
-  -- `empty_line` is used to insert an empty line
-  -- Strings that define the formatting (such as in 2. and 4. above) can optionally -- be a table, defining, first, an icon, and second, a non-icon version.
-What is -- used is defined by the `enable_icons` option. preview_format = {
+  -- An element may also just contain `empty_line`.
+This is used to insert an empty line -- Strings that define the formatting (such as in 2. and 4. above) can optionally -- be a table, defining, first, an icon, and second, a non-icon version.
+The -- `enable_icons` option determines what is used. preview_format = {
     { "author", "%s", "PapisPreviewAuthor" },
     { "year", "%s", "PapisPreviewYear" },